shawnratcliff/airbnb/README.md

 ### Endpoints

 The data API is available at [hostname]/api/.
-To retrieve a list of neighborhooods, GET /api/neighborhoods/ To retrieve a list of Airbnb listings, GET /api/listings/ To retrieve an individual listing, append the id, e.g.: GET /api/listing/33
+To retrieve a list of all neighborhooods, GET /api/neighborhoods/ To retrieve a list of all Airbnb listings, GET /api/listings/ To retrieve an individual listing, append the id, e.g.: GET /api/listing/33

 ### Filtering

 A JSON query syntax is available to filter list-based requests.
 Currently, supported filter operations include "numerical_range" and "region".
+When specifying an attribute name within a filter, be sure to the attribute name as it is declared in main/models.py.

-To request filtered data, GET /api/listings/ and supply a JSON request body.
+To request filtered data, append /filter/ to the list URL and supply filter parameters in a JSON POST body.
 For example:

-    GET /api/listings
+    POST /api/listings/filter/
     {
         'filters': {
             'numerical_range': [